Unlock the true power of Additive Manufacturing > Dassault Systèmes

 Unlock the true power of Additive Manufacturing

-Additive Manufacturing (AM) has changed dramatically over the last decade.
-Modern AM can accelerate the innovation process because it eliminates the need for molds, reduces the amount of raw material and energy required in production by up to 90 percent.
-The resulting lighter weight parts offer environmental and bottom line friendly benefits such as reduce production waste and lower aircraft fuel requirements.
-Is your aerospace company embracing additive manufacturing and getting ahead of the competition?
+Modern AM technologies accelerates the innovation process thanks to new machines, materials and software’s: new ways to design, new ways to produce, new ways to control quality and certify.
+Because it opens up new design frontiers, eliminates the need for molds, and reduces the amount of raw material and energy required in production by up to 90 percent, AM is also an answer to global sustainability challenge.
+The resulting lighter weight parts offer environmental and bottom line friendly benefits such as reduced production waste and lower aircraft fuel requirements.
+Delivering these benefits at scale remains a key challenge.
+Is your aerospace company really embracing additive manufacturing and getting ahead of the competition?

-Embracing Additive Manufacturing
+Deploying Additive Manufacturing

-Additive Manufacturing – Where to start
+Additive Manufacturing- Where to start

 From Prototype to Mass Production

-Simulating the additive manufacturing process is a key component for companies digitally transforming 3D printing to move to mass production.
+Simulating the additive manufacturing process is a key component for companies digitally transforming 3D printing to move to production.
 Indeed, accurate and scalable simulation allows the user to virtually explore all the machine parameters specified for a build, in order to understand what has the greatest impact on the part quality metrics of interest.

 The additive manufacturing simulation solutions from Dassault Systèmes have proven accuracy.
 Together with industrial partners, the 3DEXPERIENCE platform has successfully predicted the mechanical properties of build parts utilizing unique metallurgical phase transformation capabilities.